 A fee, annually established by the California Public Utilities Commission (CPUC or Commission), is levied on all telecommunications carriers (carriers) providing services directly to customers or subscribers within California.
 For more information, please click here: PUC User Fee

 This surcharge tax provides funding for Emergency Telephone Service (911) in California.
-Every provider providing intrastate telephone communications services in California and subject to the Commission's jurisdiction is required to register with the Board of Equalization.
-Questions about this surcharge tax and/or registration should be directed to the Board of Equalization, Excise Taxes Division, at 800-400-7115, or P.O.
-Box 942879, Sacramento, CA 94279-0056.
+Every provider providing intrastate telecommunications services in California is required to register with the Board of Equalization.
+Questions about this surcharge tax and/or registration should be directed to the Board of Equalization, Special Taxes and Fees Department, at 1-800-400-7115 (TTY:711), or P.O.
+Box 942879, Sacramento, CA 94279-0088.
+The CalOES 9-1-1 Emergency Communications Branch sets the fee amount and uses these funds to reimburse local Public Safety Answering Points (PSAPs) and vendors for their 911 network, database and equipment costs.

 D. City and County Utility Taxes